oskarirauta/CommonKit/README.md

 ### MathKit
 MathKit framework was merged with CommonKit since release 1.2.6.

+### DateKit
+DateKit framework was merged with CommonKit since release 1.2.7.
+DateKit contains various Date extensions and general helpers for handling date and time in UTC format.

+### DispatchKit
+DispatchKit framework was merged with CommonKit since release 1.2.7.
+DispatchKit contains extensions to DispatchQueue and a simple backgrounding task management.
+Example code included.

 ### NumPad class
 NumPad class provides a NumPad style keyboard for iOS platforms with some styling properties.
 Class can have type set to one of following types: